English BA (International Hons) 2021 entry

 The following modules are those offered at St Andrews.
 Find out more about module requirements at William & Mary.

 At St Andrews, the compulsory modules in first year are:

-Explorers and Revolutionaries: Literature 1680-1830: examines travel, colonialism, and different constructions of man’s natural estate in the early 18th century.
+- Explorers and Revolutionaries: Literature 1680-1830: examines travel, colonialism, and different constructions of 'man’s natural estate' in the 18th century.

 At St Andrews, the compulsory modules in second year are: